jagould2012/sclp/BUILD.md

 Repeat the above steps to create a "users" unit:

 * Create a record with the "Generic: Organizational Unit" template.
-* Call it "groups"
+* Call it "users"
 * Commit the record

 Create groups called "admin":

-* Click on the "groups" record in the left menu.
+* Click on the "ou=groups" record in the left menu.
 * Click on "Create a child entry" in the right panel.
 * Choose the "Generic: Posix Group" template.
 * Enter "admin" for the group name.